-You can empty a bucket's contents using the Amazon S3 console, AWS SDKs, or AWS Command Line Interface (AWS CLI).
-When you empty a bucket, you delete all the objects, but you keep the bucket.
+You can empty a general purpose bucket's contents using the Amazon S3 console, AWS SDKs, or AWS Command Line Interface (AWS CLI).
+When you empty a general purpose bucket, you delete all the objects, but you keep the bucket.
 After you empty a bucket, it cannot be undone.
 Objects added to the bucket while the empty bucket action is in progress might be deleted.
 All objects (including all object versions and delete markers) in the bucket must be deleted before the bucket itself can be deleted.

-When you empty a bucket that has S3 Versioning enabled or suspended, all versions of all the objects in the bucket are deleted.
+When you empty a general purpose bucket that has S3 Versioning enabled or suspended, all versions of all the objects in the bucket are deleted.
 For more information, see Working with objects in a versioning-enabled bucket.

 To empty an S3 bucket